Why Do Cats Pant? | When Panting Is Abnormal on a Cat & What to Do

 Congestive Heart Failure

-Fluid can build up in and around a cat’s lungs, which causes coughing, deep, rapid breathing and panting.
-Your vet may need to drain the fluid and prescribe medications to eliminate excess fluid, dilate blood vessels and force the heart to contract more forcefully to treat the condition.
+When fluid builds up in and around a cat’s lungs, it can cause coughing, deep rapid breathing, and panting.
+A vet may need to drain the fluid and prescribe medication to remove excess fluid, relax blood vessels, and help the heart pump more effectively.

 Heartworm